tuckeryazdani/tuckeryazdani.github.io/about.md

 <body>
   <link href="main.css" rel="stylesheet">
   <h2>Introduction</h2>
   <p> I am Tucker Yazdani, and this page will outline my education and experience.
-I graduated from the University of West Georgia with a B.S. in Mathematics with a concentration in statistics.
-I'm currently working as a software engineer for SaaS company called XSOLIS.
-Please feel free to reach out to me with any questions.</p>
+I graduated from the University of West Georgia with a B.S. in Mathematics with a concentration in statistics.</p>
     <h2> Education </h2>
     <table style="width:150%">
   <tr>